 Key Argument

 The most influential arguments in the computational functionalism debate, representing both the strongest challenges to and defenses of the theory.
-These arguments are frequently cited by experts as central to their positions.

 Supporting Arguments (3)